SEO for Artists

 Getting the SEO philosophy

 Rather than having tips as most vulgarisation articles are written.
-You need to get the philosophy of Search Engine Optimisation: Google and other Search Engines are indexing content.
-It isn’t just about the competition, but about being relevant, and bringing the right value to the person who is looking for it.
+It would be best to understand the philosophy of Search Engine Optimization: Google and other search engines index content.
+It isn’t just about the competition but about being relevant and bringing value to the person looking for it.

-This is about programming, and thanks to WordPress or other Content Management Systems (CMS) you will only need basics for that.
+Technical SEO is about programming.
+Thanks to WordPress or other Content Management Systems (CMS), you only need to know the basics.

-That’s where the artists shine, well if they can write well too!
+That’s where the artists shine if they can write well, too!
 Images and text (but now also video and sound) are the website’s flesh.
 We made an article about the type of content an artist’s website requires.

 “The Internet is a table for two!”

 You will need to be in contact with others.
-The best way to have a link to your website is to know the person behind the other websites.
-They are actually human and we are social animals (we tend to forget)
+The best way to get a link to your website is to get to know the person behind the other websites.

 seo for artists

 Social media is seductive in so many ways to all of us, especially to artists.
-It’s fun, social and easy to use.
-It gives instant gratification, with a promise to help you grow your business.
-After spending hundreds of hours working on social media, do you really own the content you’ve posted?
+It’s fun, social, and easy to use.
+It gives instant gratification with a promise to help you grow your business.
+After spending hundreds of hours working on social media, do you own the content you’ve posted?
 Technically yes.

 But in reality, not really:

-When the companies decide what to change their terms and conditions, you could only click ‘accept’ and continue.
-When a social media company goes down, your content and influence could also be at risk.
+When the companies decide what to change their terms and conditions, you can only click ‘accept’ and continue.
+Your content and influence could also be at risk when a social media company decreases.

 Organic (Not paid) search drives 1,000% more traffic than organic social media.